cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 Memo: foo"\n"bar                  // Where \n is the single line-feed character

 // JSON: {"memo": "foo\"\n\"bar"}
-Memo: foo""\n""bar                // Where \n is the single line-feed character
+Memo: foo\""\n"\"bar                // Where \n is the single line-feed character
 ```

 If the signing device is capable of displaying UTF-8 characters (e.g. mobile phones used for offline signing), then it should display the rendered strings without any modification.

-Taking the 4th example above, the signing device would display the following:
+Taking the 4th example above, an UTF-8-enabled signing device would display the following:
 ```
 Memo: foo\""
 "\"bar
 ```

 However, hardware devices often have limited character display capabilities, so they MAY convert UTF-8 characters into a subset of their own displayable characters.
-For the offical [Cosmos Ledger app](https://github.com/cosmos/ledger-cosmos) developed by the [Zondax](https://zondax.ch), only ASCII characters in the 32-127 range are desirable.
+For the offical [Cosmos Ledger app](https://github.com/cosmos/ledger-cosmos) developed by the [Zondax](https://zondax.ch) team, only ASCII characters in the 32-127 range are allowed.

 The algorithm to convert from UTF-8 to displayable characters is left to the discretion of the signing device software implementers.
-For the offical [Cosmos Ledger app](https://github.com/cosmos/ledger-cosmos), we propose the following algorithm to convert UTF-8 characters into ASCII:
+For the offical [Cosmos Ledger app](https://github.com/cosmos/ledger-cosmos), we propose the following algorithm to convert UTF-8 characters into ASCII 37-127:

 ```
 // Given an item `s` of the SignDoc's string array.